DiegoFernando10/Volvo.Fleet/README.md

 ## Prerequisites
 Ensure you have the following installed:
 - .NET SDK
-- MySQL database (or another supported database)
+- You don't need MySql, I used a MySQL Instance on AWS.

 ## Installation
 1. Clone this repository: